-Cost Of A Will
+Cost Of Writing A Will

-There may be additional charges if you wish to insert a lift trust into the Will but we Will always inform you of this before commencing the work.
+There may be additional charges if you wish to insert a lift trust into the Will but we will always inform you of this before commencing the work.

 If the total value of your estate exceeds £325,000 then your estate may well have to pay Inheritance tax on the excess at a whopping 40%.
 There are legally valid ways of avoiding paying any tax at all and this can be drafted into your Will.

 We can also advise you other ways of protecting your other assets.
-We offer a free no obligation discussion to discuss these matters in detail so you can fight and protect your assets.

 Lasting Power Of Attorney

 If at some point in the future you became physically or mentally incapable of handling your own affairs, then your family could struggle and in order to sort out your financial affairs they would normally have to obtain special permission from the courts which can take time and cost many thousands and thousands of pounds.
 However, if you make a Lasting Power of Attorney you can control and protect your future and nominate someone to handle your affairs easily and quickly without needing to get the courts permission.
-Would you like to make a Lasting Power of Attorney?

 Free Will Storage

 We offer free secure storage in our fireproof safes in our strong room.
-We Will give you as many copies of your Will as you require and also our free “Will Storage Cards” so that if you wish you can hand these cards onto your executors and beneficiaries so that they know where to find your Will after your death.
+We will give you as many copies of your Will as you require and also our free “Will Storage Cards” so that if you wish you can hand these cards onto your executors and beneficiaries so that they know where to find your Will after your death.